realness-online/web/README.md

 ## Support

-We invite you to [Join realness online](https://realness.online) if you are interested in contributing or getting some friendly technical support for Moderating your own instance of realness web
+We invite you to [Join realness online](https://realness.online) if you are interested in contributing or getting some friendly technical support for Moderating

 ## License

 One instance of realness per human person.
-This human person is the Moderator of their instance of Realness.
+This human person is the moderator.

 A moderator takes responsibility for the content that is created within their instance of Realness.

 By moderating an instance of Realness you become part of a chain of responsibility that is diffuse.
 Each instance of Realness is a unique opportunity for users to negotiate norms with their moderator.
-This way, Human beings can move between networks naturally; Choosing a Realness that is a good fit for them.
+This way, human beings can move between networks naturally; choosing a Realness that is a good fit for them.

 It is the explicit goal of realness to create a democratic environment where people feel free to share and communicate yet it is clear who's ass is on the line for what gets said, organized, and done.